telerik/ajax-docs/general-information/performance/optimizing-performance.md

 1. [Client-side (via ASP.NET Callbacks)](http://demos.telerik.com/aspnet-ajax/TreeView/Examples/Programming/ClientLoadOnDemandSql/DefaultCS.aspx)This is technique is easier for the developer to implement however may not be a top performer because the whole ViewState is submitted on every request.

-1. [Server-side (regular postbacks which can be ajaxified)](http://demos.telerik.com/aspnet-ajax/TreeView/Examples/Programming/LoadOnDemandSql/DefaultCS.aspx)Worst performance.
+1. [Server-side (regular postbacks which can be ajaxified)](http://demos.telerik.com/aspnet-ajax/TreeView/Examples/Programming/LoadOnDemandSql/DefaultCS.aspx) Worst performance.
 Mostly added for backwards compatibility.
 Full page update can be avoided by wrapping the treeview inside update panel.

 1. [Web-services](http://demos.telerik.com/aspnet-ajax/TreeView/Examples/Programming/WebService/DefaultCS.aspx)Web services provide best performance because they completely skip the heavy page lifecycle and don’t require sending huge ViewState strings.All types of load on demand keep logging the nodes created on demand.
 This however introduces a delay after numerous loads on demand requests since the log grows bigger.
 This is required by customers who want the nodes created on demand do be persisted after postback (or those nodes need to fire server-side events - click, drag and drop etc).
 This means that after some time all load on demand schemes (without server-side) get slower.
-Fortunately, there is a property __PersistLoadOnDemandNodes__which controls this behavior.
+Fortunately, there is a property **PersistLoadOnDemandNodes** which controls this behavior.

 * Initialization of the client objectRadTreeView supports on demand initialization of nodes which are not visible (their parent nodes are collapsed).
 This is transparent to the user.
 However, invoking the client-side API (e.g. get_allNodes()) can force full client-side initialization which is a time consuming operation in case of a few hundred nodes.
 Also logging client side changes which need to be reflected on the server (checking a node, selecting a node) from the client-side API can be slow with lots of nodes.
 4. JSONRadTreeView (as well as most of our ASP.NET AJAX controls) renders some JavaScript code in JSON format required to initialize the nodes.
 At the time being the text of the node is not serialized in by default which saves lots of output.
-A QSF example demonstrating web-service load on demand with disabled viewstate will demonstrate the top performance achievable with RadTreeView.Also the[performance section of the help](C9F49BCB-8F85-4249-815F-1CFA6464FCE4) provides some further insights.
+A QSF example demonstrating web-service load on demand with disabled viewstate will demonstrate the top performance achievable with RadTreeView.Also the [performance section of the help](C9F49BCB-8F85-4249-815F-1CFA6464FCE4) provides some further insights.

-__RadComboBox__
+**RadComboBox**

 Again performance might degrade with lots of items and lots of combobox instances.
 This is addressed by using load on demand.